 The outlook for IoT spending across different industries will remain mixed for the coming years and depend a lot on the place/relevance of IoT use cases in the post-pandemic stages and requirements.

 As per usual: whether it’s IoT or Industry 4.0, use cases should prevail – but with COVID-19, some priorities did change and occasionally accelerated with more significant contexts of digital transformation.

 The same is, of course, valid for Europe, where, despite the pandemic, the IoT market experienced slight growth in 2020.
-For 2021, however, spending on IoT in Europe is forecast to reach $202 billion in 2021 (the first time over $200 billion).
+For 2021, however, spending on IoT technology, solutions and services in Europe is forecast to reach $202 billion in 2021 (the first time over $200 billion).
 Moving forward, European IoT spending should continue to experience double-digit growth through 2025.

 In general, the concept of ‘remoteness’ is vital in identifying which sectors will perform best in terms of IoT spending.
 Obviously, with IoT, Industrial IoT, Industry 4.0, and related technologies that show growth (think edge computing with edge spending expected to reach a total of $250 Billion in 2024), there is always a degree of remoteness.

 Consumer sector largest industry, led by home automation solutions

 Remote can mean many things.
 And that immediately shows in the consumer sector, poised to be the largest industry in Europe in 2021 from an IoT spending perspective, whereby home automation solutions take the lead.